xultaeculcis/kelp-wanted-competition/docs/technical-report.md

 ### Extra channels - spectral indices

-In my other projects utilization of additional input channels such as NDVI, EVI, Water Masks and other proved to greatly bump model generalization capabilities.
-To see a list of all implemented spectral indices see:
+In Author's other projects utilization of additional input channels such as NDVI, EVI, Water Masks and other proved to greatly bump model predictive capabilities.
+To see a list of all implemented spectral indices see the [indices page](api_ref/core/indices.md).
-[indices page](api_ref/core/indices.md).

 The best models all used 17 extra spectral indices appended to the input tensor of **R, G, B, SWIR, NIR, QA, DEM**